Earmyas-Measho/termina-voice-support-for-windows/README.md

 5. The system will transcribe your speech and offer command suggestions
 6. Select the appropriate command option or cancel

+### Command Chaining

+The command chaining feature allows you to:
+1. Describe complex tasks that require multiple steps
+2. Review the generated sequence of commands with explanations
+3. Execute all commands automatically or step-by-step
+4. Approve, skip, or abort individual commands in the sequence

+### Task Management

+The task management system lets you:
+1. Create and save sequences of commands for repeated use
+2. List all your saved tasks
+3. Run a saved task with full control over execution
+4. Delete tasks you no longer need

 The application includes a plugin system that can automatically correct common typos or words (e.g., "filez" → "files").
 These plugins are loaded from the `plugins` directory.

 ## Safety Features